 Comment: Title examiners should be aware that even though property is exempt, a mortgagee or other lien creditor may not commence or continue a foreclosure action against the debtor or obtain a conveyance from the debtor, so long as the automatic stay continues in effect.
-Unless relief from the automatic stay has been obtained as to the debtor (by final order of the bankruptcy court to permit the action), the stay continues until the earliest of (a) the closing of the bankruptcy case, (b) the dismissal of the bankruptcy case or (c), in a Chapter 7 case concerning an individual or, in a case under Chapter 9, 11, 12 or 13, the grant or denial of a discharge, 11 U.S.C.A. §362.
+Unless relief from the automatic stay has been obtained as to the debtor (by final order of the bankruptcy court to permit the action), the stay continues until the earliest of (a) the closing of the bankruptcy case,

-B. Where the property is affirmatively abandoned by the bankruptcy trustee or by a debtor in possession:

-1. If abandoned by a bankruptcy trustee, a certified copy or abstract of the order by the bankruptcy court approving the trustee's qualifying bond, or (if a blanket bond has been filed pursuant to Bankruptcy Rule 2010) a certified copy or abstract of the trustee's acceptance of his election or appointment (except where deemed accepted pursuant to Rule 2008, on or after August 1, 1987); or if abandoned by a debtor in possession, a certificate by an abstracter or by the appropriate bankruptcy court clerk, or other satisfactory evidence, that no trustee was appointed in the case; and a.
-A copy or an abstract of the notice by the trustee or debtor in possession, of his or her intention to abandon the property, and a certificate by an abstracter or the appropriate bankruptcy court clerk, or other satisfactory evidence, that no objections to such abandonment have been filed within the time allowed by such notice in accordance with the Rules of Bankruptcy Procedure and/or local court rules; or b.
-If the abandonment is pursuant to a request of a party in interest, a copy or abstract of the order by the bankruptcy court authorizing or directing such abandonment, after such notice and hearing as required by the bankruptcy court, by the Bankruptcy Rules, and/or by local court rules.
+- (b) the dismissal of the bankruptcy case or (c), in a Chapter 7 case concerning an individual or in a case under Chapter 9, 11, 12 or 13, the grant or denial of a discharge, 11 U.S.C. §362. - B. Where the property is affirmatively abandoned by the bankruptcy trustee or by a debtor in possession: - 1.
+If abandoned by a bankruptcy trustee, a certified copy of the order by the bankruptcy court approving the trustee's qualifying bond, or (if a blanket bond has been filed pursuant to Bankruptcy Rule 2010) a certified copy of the trustee's acceptance of his election or appointment; or if abandoned by a debtor in possession, a certificate by an abstracter or by the appropriate bankruptcy court clerk, or other satisfactory evidence, that no trustee was appointed in the case; and